-I am a Presidential Scholar and PhD student in the Department of Philosophy at Baylor University.
-Before Baylor, I completed the M.A. in the Department of Philosophy at the University of Connecticut, where I was also an Outstanding Scholars Fellow.
+I am an Assistant Professor of Philosophy at Belmont Abbey College, where I also routinely teach in the Honors College.
+Before coming to Belmont Abbey College, I did my PhD as a Presidential Scholar in the Department of Philosophy at Baylor University.
+And before Baylor, I completed the M.A. in the Department of Philosophy at the University of Connecticut, where I was also an Outstanding Scholars Fellow.

 “Anyone can get angry—that is easy—or give or spend money; but to do this to the right person, to the right extent, at the right time, with the right motive, and in the right way, that is not for everyone, nor is it easy.”